 - Palmityl Alcohol

-The environmental damage caused by palm oil production as well as socio-political conflict.
-By limiting your consumption to only sustainable palm oil, you could help protect the environment, reducing climate change and save endangered species.
+By limiting your consumption to only sustainable palm oil, you could help protect the environment, limit climate change and save endangered species.
 Eventually, this will also reflect on the health of the human population.

 You can simply try to stay clear of it all together, by paying more attention to labels or for looking out for labels like this, certifying that the product is palm oil/palm oil derivative free.